DanOlner/PhD-thesis-n-code/README.md

+As well as the thesis PDF, the modelling framework I developed for the PhD is included here.
+Built in Java, this linked an agent-based spatial economic model to a data framework and a set of interactive visualisation tools.

 Files and folders in the model code zip:

 "CoreModel" folder: contains runnable jar for the core model version in section 2.5.
 Instructions on "readme.txt" file in the folder